 The Final Memorandum thus supplants the clear mandates of federal law that immigration officials detain inadmissible aliens they encounter and place them into removal proceedings.
-Because Congress has expressly limited petitioners' discretion not to initiate removal proceedings, any "prosecutorial discretion" that they exercise must be consistent with 8 U.S.C.
-Since that statute mandates § 1225(b). the commencement removal of proceedings, such discretion can only be exercised after such proceedings have been initiated, and only in a manner authorized by law, such as through cancellation of removal or withholding of removal.
+Because Congress has expressly limited petitioners' discretion not to initiate removal proceedings, any "prosecutorial discretion" that they exercise must be consistent with 8 U.S.C. § 1225(b).
+Since that statute mandates the commencement of removal proceedings. such discretion can only be exercised after such proceedings have been initiated, and only in a manner authorized by law, such as through cancellation of removal or withholding of removal.
 See 8 U.S.C. §§ 1229b, 1231(b)(3).
 The Final Memorandum replaces this statutory scheme with an incompatible regulatory scheme of its own.